Phantasma Energy (KCAL) Price Hits $0.14

-Phantasma Energy (CURRENCY:KCAL) traded down 6.8% against the dollar during the one day period ending at 17:00 PM Eastern on December 11th.
-Phantasma Energy has a market cap of $9.11 million and approximately $198,016.00 worth of Phantasma Energy was traded on exchanges in the last 24 hours.
-One Phantasma Energy coin can currently be bought for approximately $0.14 or 0.00000294 BTC on major cryptocurrency exchanges.
-In the last seven days, Phantasma Energy has traded 35.1% lower against the dollar.
+Phantasma Energy (CURRENCY:KCAL) traded down 9.2% against the U.S. dollar during the one day period ending at 19:00 PM Eastern on December 17th.
+In the last seven days, Phantasma Energy has traded down 1.3% against the U.S. dollar.
+Phantasma Energy has a total market cap of $9.64 million and approximately $57,043.00 worth of Phantasma Energy was traded on exchanges in the last 24 hours.
+One Phantasma Energy coin can currently be purchased for $0.14 or 0.00000307 BTC on major exchanges.

 Here is how related cryptocurrencies have performed in the last 24 hours: